Lego Studios

-Lego Studios was a popular brand of Lego toys released in 2000 and mainly focused on movie-making and the steps thereof.
+Lego Studios (stylized as LEGO Studios) is a discontinued brand of Lego toys released in 2000 and mainly focused on filmmaking and the steps thereof.
 Lego Studios was first distributed in November 2000, and was later discontinued in 2003.
 The last series in the franchise was the Lego Spider-Man set.

+Overview

 The appeal of Lego Studios was that it could be used for stop-motion animation to make films with Lego bricks.
 In response, many websites have grown that are dedicated to the product and feature many uploaded videos, such as Brickfilms.com.

 The Lego Director character appears in several Lego Studio sets and video games.
 He is a Lego minifigure of Steven Spielberg.
 The Lego Director is always seen with a brown beard, small glasses, and a black baseball cap.
 He also wears a white shirt with an orange waistcoat worn over it.
 His shirt says "DIRECTOR" on the back.
 He also has an ID card on his waistcoat and wears black pants.